input-output-hk/partner-chains-smart-contracts/ctl/README.md

 To defend against accidentally consuming the `genesis-committee-hash-utxo`, it's possible, to split up the initialisation step into two separate commands:

-1. mint tokens identifing tokens used later in the protocol (spending the `genesis-committee-hash-utxo`)
+1. mint tokens identifying tokens used later in the protocol (spending the `genesis-committee-hash-utxo`)
 2. set up the first committee (only the owner of the above minted tokens can do this)

 To mint the initial tokens, use the following command: